 Let’s start my list of the top holiday destinations in the UK with the most obvious suggestion: London.
 The city really needs no introduction, nor explanation for why you need to visit… However whether you’re planning on a solo break, a couple’s getaway, or quick trip with friends, London really does have something to offer everyone!

-Plus, no matter how many times you visit, key landmarks never seem to lose their appeal.
+Plus, no matter how many times you visit, famous landmarks never seem to lose their appeal.
 For example, there’s something so magical about Buckingham Palace, or a visit to the Royal Mews, that I still get excited every time I walk past.

 This said, there are so many different parts of London to explore, that you can always find somewhere new to visit as well.
 In fact, I could probably make a whole other list all about the different places to go within the city… But to summarise, Notting Hill and Dulwich Village are two of my personal favourite areas to explore!